HectorVilas/solitaire/README.md

 ![gif](./media/images/READMEmd/progress17.gif)

 I still don't know how I want the menu to look.
 My original idea was something visual, so it won't require text.
 I could make some frame per frame animation on InkScape and turn it into a gif with Gimp, with a minimalistic design, maybe.
 About the menu itself, I wanted to use a poker table railing image but can't find any with a top-down view.

+> optimized code

+I finally did something about the horrible code.
+I stored more info in the auxiliar variables, so now there's less need to repeat code to know where the cards come from or goes.
+The code could be much better if I had a better planning from the start.
+A big problem is having the piles in differente `key:value`s, so I need to always check the name of the pile and then I know which one is the one that receives the changes, something that I can't (or don't know) store in the auxiliar variables.

+Before doing such big change, I created a branch (first time doing it on a personal project).
+It was easy, but I don't like how Github won't track my contributions untill I merge with the main branch.
+Nobody asked me for it, but I want to see every day contributions, I want to know how active I was each day.